Book Summary: The Happiness Advantage

 Every single relationship, business and educational outcome improves when the brain is positive first.
 If you cultivate happiness while in the midst of your struggles, work, at school, while unemployed or single, you increase your chances of attaining all the goals you are pursuing…including happiness.”

-Achor proposes that achieving happiness requires retraining your thinking to be positive.
+Achor proposes in The Happiness Advantage that achieving happiness requires retraining your thinking to be positive.
 Brain workouts are required.
 Here are Achor’s exercises for developing positivity.
 Do one, two or all them for 21 days in a row.

 Five Practices: